rassecc/simpleWeatherServer/README.md

 Creates an http server that exposes an endpoint to get weather data from OpenWeather and gives description of the current weather an conditions.

 Notes:
 - Left api call just like OpenWeather's api.
-Didn't include all the optional params except for `unit`
+Didn't include all the optional params except for `units`